notYuta/DalamudPluginRepo/README.md

 # Dalamud Plugin Repository

-notYuta's custom Dalamud plugins for FFXIV.
+Custom Dalamud plugins for FFXIV by notYuta.

 ## How to Install